lsst-tstn/tstn-023/index.rst

 NCSA Standard Deployment Test
 =============================

-This test consisted of trying to reproduce the failure mode observed in multiple occasions at the NCSA test stand when running the MT components.
+This test consisted of trying to reproduce the HRTO_ failure mode observed in multiple occasions at the NCSA test stand when running the MT components.
 For that, we wanted to make sure we started with a fresh system and also deployed all the components with the :ref:`standard OpenSplice configuration <Appendix-Standard-OpenSplice-Configuration>`.

 All SAL components where brought down so that there was no DDS traffic to start with.